mit-rss/visual_servoing/README.md

 | Technical Grade (satisfactory completion of all modules) | 20%       |

 The elements you should include in your Lab 4 presentation include:
-- Explanation of vision algorithm strengths and weaknesses.
+- Explanation and analysis of vision algorithm strengths and weaknesses.
 Why does each algorithm perform as it does on each dataset?
-- Explanation of the homography transformation.
+- Explanation and analysis of the homography transformation.
 How do we convert pixels to plane coordinates?
+What is the error metric that you used to assess performance, and what is the error of your homography?
 - Demonstration of parking controller performance.
 Make sure you explain and justify the design choices you made in your controller.
     *Hint: include error plots from `rqt_plot`*
 - Demonstration of the line-follower.
 Describe any adjustments you needed to make to your perception and control modules to follow lines.